 - 2 tablespoons liquid saffron

-Tahchin, a savory Iranian rice cake within Persian cuisine, combines rice, yogurt, saffron, egg, and chicken fillets.
+Tahchin, a savory Iranian rice cake within Persian cuisine and one of the best Persian meals, combines rice, yogurt, saffron, egg, and chicken fillets.
 You can also substitute chicken with vegetables, fish, or other meats to suit different tastes.

 Tahchin consists of two distinct layers: The first is the thin Tahdig section at the pot’s bottom, which encompasses chicken fillets, saffron, and other ingredients.
 The second layer is the white rice.
 However, in many restaurants, Tahchin is primarily presented without the white rice component.